 Haunted Camp Out

 Pitch your tent and get ready to roast marshmallows at the Haunted Camp Out, an overnight camping experience at Camp Rorie Galloway.
-Set up your campsite with skeletal campers, giant spiders, pumpkins lights, and more for the tent decorating contest.
+Set up your campsite with skeletal campers, giant spiders, pumpkin lights, and more for the tent decorating contest.
 Dress up as your favorite funny, spine-tingling, or huggably cute character for the costume contest, take a ride on the camp zipline, and gather ‘round a roaring campfire as the sun sets to make s’mores.
 The $50 fee for a family of four includes Saturday night dinner and Sunday morning breakfast.

 Guts and Gory Zombie Run and Challenge